-This division for bulbicodium cultivars has been introduced as a result of the wider interest both in the breeding and cultivation of this fascinating type of daffodil.
-Form and poise in this division are laid down in the terms "characteristics of the section bulbicodium clearly evident".
+This division for bulbocodium cultivars has been introduced because of the wider interest both in the breeding and cultivation of this fascinating type of daffodil.
+Form and poise in this division are laid down in the terms "characteristics of the section bulbocodium clearly evident".
 Blooms should be of hoop petticoat form with insignificant perianth segments in relation to the predominant corona.
 The corona should be circular in form and the perianth segments regularly spaced to even hexagonal points.
-The pedical of bulbicodiums is often long and should be aligned to the stem, Judges should check that there are six perianth segments as the number can be variable in this division.
+The pedicel of the bulbocodium flower is often long and should be aligned to the stem, Judges should check that there are six perianth segments as the number can be variable in this division.